Previous: Asynchronous Execution, Up: Miscellaneous [Contents]

 characters and allows for using specialized editing functionality.
 To

-help with this, a read-from-file
+help with this, a read-from-file function is provided.

 Relative filenames are looked up relative to the current working